Visit Parent Corner for packing lists and more!

 Some of us are just meant to be up in the air!
 Whether it is in the trees on the high ropes course, at the top of the climbing tower or swinging through the air on the giant swing, that’s just what you’ll be doing in this adventure specialty camp.
 You’ll get extra time to explore the higher up parts of Killoqua during this challenge course specialty week at camp.

 Campers will spend two hours per day with riding specialists and their assigned horse.
 Campers learn how to mount, dismount and groom.
 While getting comfortable around horses, you’ll learn basic control of a horse at a walk and trot in the arena and on the trail.
 Campers will help feed, care for and clean up after the horses during the week.
-(All sessions)
+(Sessions 3-8)

 Please note for all horse camps: If you have requested a cabin-mate they also need to be in the horse camp program.
 Campers must have long jeans and boots or sturdy shoes with ½”-¾” heels for riding.
 (Consider borrowing boots or buying a used pair if you do not have your own.)
 Camp provides riding helmets.